Jarartur/cppRegressor/README.md

 # cppRegressor
 app build in C++ with Qt to visualize quantifiable tabular data

+# Instalation
+Go to [releases](https://github.com/Jarartur/cppRegressor/releases) and choose most up to date version.
+Download and unzip the folder then launch the .exe file.

 # How to build
   - Import project to Qt creator
   - change INCLUDEPATH += $path to eigen library in Regressor3000.pro